Shared Code at Scale: How to Accelerate Your Team

 Helix Core — version control from Perforce — helps teams share code.
 Because with Helix Core, developers always know who is working on what.
 Using the Helix Visual Client, developers can exclusively check out code, see who has code checked out, and view all their digital assets (including Git repos) on one screen.

-How Does Shared Code Work With Perforce?
+How Can You Share Code With Perforce?

 Complex and large-scale projects are easier to manage because teams always know how changes should flow between projects.
 All your digital assets — including packaged files if desired — are stored in one high-performance server.
 This gives you a unified build and a single source of truth for your CI/CD pipeline.
 Teams can code and bring everything (including Git assets) together.
 Plus, Helix Core has the performance to deliver large files to team members fast.